 Format: I10

 NTMP is an integer value corresponding to the number of specified lake boundary conditions to follow.
 For the first stress period, this value must be greater than or equal to zero, but may be less than zero in subsequent stress periods.

+If NTMP >= 0, NTMP is the number of lake boundary conditions.

+If NTMP = -1, lake boundary conditions from the previous stress period are reused for the current stress period.

 (Read item 4 for each NTMP boundary condition)